Glossary

 Marketplace

-A merchant ID (MID) is a unique number assigned to a merchant account to identify it throughout the course of processing activities.
+A merchant ID (MID) is a unique number assigned to a merchant account to identify it throughout the course of transaction processing activities.

 Mutual authentication